Coming In 2023: New Ways For Homeowners to Save Money While Fighting Climate Change

 Tax credits in the Inflation Reduction Act can help you electrify your home.

 Getting away from fossil fuels — and saving money — just got a lot easier.
 If you’re looking to upgrade your home to be cleaner and more energy efficient, the federal government is offering some massive discounts starting in 2023 thanks to the newly enacted Inflation Reduction Act.

 The IRA’s numerous tax incentives cover a lot of ground.
-There are some helpful calculator apps like this one that let you see the potential for savings throughout your home.
+There are some helpful calculator apps like this one from the nonprofit Rewiring America that let you see the potential for savings throughout your home.

 Even better: the IRA gives homeowners a $150 tax credit to offset the cost of a professional energy audit, a move that almost aways pays for itself in rebates and increased energy efficiency.

 When it comes to saving money, here are a few concrete ways you can get started: